 Fundamental Analysis – Fundamental analysts attempt to study everything that can affect the security’s value, including macroeconomic factors (like the overall economy and industry conditions) and company-specific factors (like financial condition and management).
 Traditionally used with portfolios that have stocks versus mutual funds.

 Here is where they fall short:

 Fundamental Analysis assumes that investors will be rational and invest based on corporate & industry fundamentals and economic conditions.
-The problem is the stock market projects investor sentiment for the future and no one knows exactly how far they are looking out.
-In addition there is commonly a disconnect between the stock price and corporate earnings.
+The problem with this theory is the stock market projects investor sentiment for the future and no one knows exactly how far they are looking out.
+In addition, there is commonly a disconnect between the stock price and corporate earnings.

 Mutual Funds charge higher fees and yet their returns aren’t any better than ETFs.
 If you have a $200,000 portfolio, just a 1% difference in fees compounded over 20 years at 7% will cost you over $87,000!

 Research Financial Strategies proprietary methodology that leverages technical analysis means we can avoid the pitfalls of institutionalized money management—and focus instead on achieving real returns for each client.

 Simply put, Research Financial Strategies is focused to place clients—and client success—over everything else.
 It’s a commitment to performance.